RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 />

-9. Now try to send a data from RAK4270 Module to ChirpStack.
+9. Now, try to send data from the RAK4270 Module to ChirpStack.

 ```
 at+send=lora:2:1234567890